SIEM is now a $2 Billion industry, but only 21.9% of those companies are getting value from their SIEM, according to a recent survey.

 - Alerts based on analytics that match a certain rule set, indicating a security issue

 At its core, SIEM is a data aggregator, search, and reporting system.
 SIEM gathers immense amounts of data from your entire networked environment, consolidates and makes that data human accessible.
-With the data at your fingertips, you can research data security breaches with as much detail as needed.
+With the data categorized and laid out at your fingertips, you can research data security breaches with as much detail as needed.

 Top SIEM Tools